TykTechnologies/tyk-pump/README.md

 - `"disable_capture_response_body"` - (optional) An option to disable logging of response body.
 Type: Boolean.
 Default value is `false`.
 - `"user_id_header"` - (optional) An optional field name to identify User from a request or response header.
 Type: String.
 - `"company_id_header"` - (optional) An optional field name to identify Company (Account) from a request or response header.
 Type: String.
+- `"authorization_header_name"` - (optional) An optional request header field name to used to identify the User in Moesif.
+Type: String.
+Default value is `authorization`.
+- `"authorization_user_id_field"` - (optional) An optional field name use to parse the User from authorization header in Moesif.
+Type: String.
+Default value is `sub`.
+- `"enable_bulk"` - Set this to `true` to enable `bulk_config`.
+- `"bulk_config"`- (optional) Batch writing trigger configuration.
+  * `"event_queue_size"` - (optional) An optional field name which specify the maximum number of events to hold in queue before sending to Moesif.
+In case of network issues when not able to connect/send event to Moesif, skips adding new events to the queue to prevent memory overflow.
+Type: int.
+Default value is `10000`.
+  * `"batch_size"` - (optional) An optional field name which specify the maximum batch size when sending to Moesif.
+Type: int.
+Default value is `200`.
+  * `"timer_wake_up_seconds"` - (optional) An optional field which specifies a time (every n seconds) how often background thread runs to send events to moesif.
+Type: int.
+Default value is `2` seconds.

 ### Hybrid RPC Config